ULL-ESIT-GRADOII-TFG/memoria-tfg-markdown-gitbook/txt/introduccion/seccion_dos.md

 * [Asynchronous Programming with Javascript](https://courses.edx.org/courses/course-v1:Microsoft+DEV234x+3T2017a/course/)

-In this course you will learn the latest asynchronous features in JavaScript such as Promises, the Fetch API, and Generators.
+In this EdX Microsoft course you will learn the latest asynchronous features in JavaScript such as Promises, the Fetch API, and Generators.

 The course will be self paced.
 The course outline and grading policy is listed in Module 0.
 Once you have finished reading through the course overview in Module 0, you can begin learning with Module 1 - Asynchronous Fundamentals.